-Divorce – Blame Game To End
+Divorce: A Blame Game To The End

 After decades of lobbying from the Law Commission, the Bar Council, Resolution, senior family law judges, and most family law practitioners, the Government has announced that divorce in the UK is to be reformed.
-The main change being that there will no longer be a need for one spouse to blame the other for the breakdown of the marriage.
+The main change is that there will no longer be a need for one spouse to blame the other for the breakdown of the marriage.

 At present, to start divorce proceedings immediately, one spouse must accuse the other of: